If you’re struggling to get pregnant, should you consider taking vitex for fertility? See what studies and medical experts have to say.

 The Bottom Line

 So… Can vitex help you get pregnant?
-It’s hard to say with finality.
+It’s hard to say with finality exactly how to take vitex to get pregnant.
 However, several studies and women’s health MDs suggest it can have a strong, positive impact on female hormonal balance, which in turn can enhance success of a healthy pregnancy.

-At the very least, it’s worth consulting your doctor to see if supplementing with vitex can potentially ease fertility struggles.
-As a final reminder, it’s important to discuss taking vitex—as well as any new supplements—with a medical professional to see what will work best for you.
+At the very least, it’s worth consulting your doctor to see if supplementing with vitex while TTC (trying to conceive) can potentially ease fertility struggles.
+As a final reminder, it’s important to discuss taking chasteberry for fertility—as well as any new supplements—with a medical professional to see what will work best for you.